You want to know what’s even more elusive than Sasquatch or the Loch Ness Monster?

 Look for brands that use recyclable packaging—or better yet, no packaging at all (like bulk bin items or shampoo bars from LUSH)!
 Look for brands that use natural ingredients instead of synthetic chemicals that can plague our oceans.
 Show some extra love to brands that are actively working to create a better world.

 Ready for one of the easiest things you can do to prevent plastic waste?
-Switch to bar soap!
+Switch to bar soap and shampoo bars!

 The thick plastic bottles that house liquid soap, shampoo, bubble bath, and other bath and body products may seem like a necessity.
 But it’s only a necessity if you’re using liquid soap (and even then, you can get reusable glass bottles and shop in bulk)!